All Episodes

 I checked it out.

-So the park's closed this time.
+See, the park's closed this time.

 You can't get in there.

-But apparently there are opening and closing dates for certain parts of the park.
+Now, I wasn't aware that Jellystone closed, but apparently there are opening and closing dates for certain parts of the park.

 I wasn't aware.

-Don't bother, Sturdley, don't don't I'm just kidding.
+Don't I'm just kidding.

 But somebody did say it's close.

-Closing Sumter where the Civil War began on April 12th, 1861 will mean no visitors to the fort during the milestone anniversary.
+Closing Sumter, where the Civil War began on April 12th, 1861, will mean no visitors to the fort during the milestone anniversary.

-Now, there are plans for a beam of light to shine skyward for several days, then split at 4.30 a.m. on Tuesday, the 150th anniversary of the first shots from Confederate land batteries at Union troops holding the fort.
+Now, there are plans for a beam of light to shine skyward for several days, then split at 4:30 a.m. on Tuesday, the 150th anniversary of the first shots from Confederate land batteries at Union troops holding the fort.

 Well, you can see, you can hear, you can tell by reading this story.